actions-marketplace-validations/niubilitytools_publish-nuget/README.md

           # Flag to toggle pushing symbols along with nuget package to the server, disabled by default
           # INCLUDE_SYMBOLS: false

+          # Flag to set continue the next task when some error happened
+          # ERROR_CONTINUE: false
 ```

 - Project gets published only if there's a `NUGET_KEY` configured in the repository